Core Objective 5: History & Culture

 Standards or Requirements for Verification:

-This objective can be satisfied by 2 Core Humanities courses meeting the standards below.
+This objective is satisfied by 2 Core Humanities courses meeting the standards below.
 Where appropriate, majors are encouraged to develop this objective within their courses, and if possible to integrate this objective into the Core Capstone course.

-Courses satisfying CO5 will be interdisciplinary examinations of the history, cultures, and ideas that created the modern world.
+Courses satisfying CO5 will be offered through the Core Humanities program (prefix CH).
+These courses will be interdisciplinary examinations of the history, cultures, and ideas that created the modern world.
 In addition, they will develop students' communication and critical thinking skills through extensive reading and analysis of primary source texts, oral discussion, and writing assignments.

 Courses satisfying this Core Objective will meet the expectations for the Core Humanities requirement and should: